yinebebt/sdhash/README.md

 This library is a focused implementation of the core digest algorithm.
 It has no CLI, no index, and no filesystem dependencies.
 It takes bytes in and returns digest strings out.

-This work is based on the original Go implementation by [Emiliano Ciavatta](https://github.com/eciavatta/sdhash).
+This work is based on the original Go implementation by [Emiliano Ciavatta](https://github.com/eciavatta/sdhash), which in turn is based on the C++ reference implementation by [Vassil Roussev](https://github.com/hexavore) and [Candice Quates](https://github.com/candicenonsense).

 ## Correctness